April heralds a noticeable transition in the weather, marking the beginning of the moderate season in

 UV index

-The average daily maximum UV index in April is 10.
-A UV Index of 8 to 10 symbolizes a very high health vulnerability from unsafe exposure to UV radiation for the ordinary person.
+In Nuku'alofa, the average daily maximum UV index in April is 10.
+A UV Index estimate of 8 to 10 represents a very high health risk from unsafe exposure to UV radiation for the average person.